How to verify a photo online and fight the spread of misinformation

 Here’s how to verify a photo with a reverse image search.

 1) Start by copying the address of the photo by right-clicking on it (or by pressing it for a long time on your smartphone.)

 2) Then go to Google Images and paste in the address.

 3) Click on “search by image” and check out the results

 The first webpage in the Google results comes from 2015.
 If you click on it, you can read that the photo is actually an image from a movie called "Cristo Rey".
 To confirm that, we can search for the movie on the film website IMDb.
 Sure enough, the image appears in the gallery of the movie's page.

 Find out more about this hoax by reading our article on the topic.

 Google Images was the first online tool that people used widely to carry out reverse image searches.
 However, it isn’t perfect and it doesn’t always find the origin of an image.
-And, sometimes, it can even provide false information.
+Sometimes, it can even provide false information.

 Take the example of the photo below.
 FRANCE 24 blurred this image because it shows charred bodies being examined by workers from the Red Cross.
-The photo is often misappropriated by social media users who claim, for instance, that it shows Christians massacred by Boko Haram.
+The photo is often misappropriated by social media users who claim, for instance, that it shows Christians massacred by Boko Haram in Nigeria.